 - Arkansas has a diverse portfolio of specialized application areas of materials science led by recognized thought leaders and supported by significant external research funding.
-An analysis of the peer-reviewed research publications activity from 2017 to 2023 reveals the presence of a critical mass of materials science activity (nearly 800 total publications over the period representing 4 percent of all academic publishing activity), which is spread across numerous specialized themes in advanced materials, including ferroelectric and graphene-based materials, composite membranes and ultrafiltration, nanoparticles and nanostructures, batteries, fuel cells, concrete, asphalt, mass timber, and electrocatalysts, coatings and tribological engineering in addition to other infrastructure materials engineering and testing.16 There is also significant presence of external federal research funding, with leading grants in membrane sciences for biomanufacturing (\$3 million), ferroic materials engineering (\$3 million), and silicon carbide materials for power electronics (see additional growth area profile Power Electronics, Advanced Packaging, and Energy Systems for further detail). - Investments in materials science research have allowed the state to build a base of specialized university research centers complemented by supporting labs and infrastructure.
+An analysis of the peer-reviewed research publications activity from 2017 to 2023 reveals the presence of a critical mass of materials science activity (nearly 800 total publications over the period representing 4 percent of all academic publishing activity), which is spread across numerous specialized themes in advanced materials, including ferroelectric and graphene-based materials, composite membranes and ultrafiltration, nanoparticles and nanostructures, batteries, fuel cells, concrete, asphalt, mass timber, and electrocatalysts, coatings and tribological engineering in addition to other infrastructure materials engineering and testing.
+There is also significant presence of external federal research funding, with leading grants in membrane sciences for biomanufacturing (\$3 million), ferroic materials engineering (\$3 million), and silicon carbide materials for power electronics (see additional growth area profile Power Electronics, Advanced Packaging, and Energy Systems for further detail). - Investments in materials science research have allowed the state to build a base of specialized university research centers complemented by supporting labs and infrastructure.
 Across the state's institutions, there are numerous research institutes and centers with specialized infrastructure and equipment to conduct world-class research in key materials engineering application areas.
-These include the University of Arkansas Anthony Timberlands Center for Design and Materials Innovation, the University of Arkansas Membrane, Science, Engineering and
+These include the University of Arkansas' Membrane, Science, Engineering and

-16 Based on TEConomy's analysis of Clarivate Web of Science Publications.
+Based on TEConomy's analysis of Clarivate Web of Science Publications.